Ben Mitchell

 Public Law and Human Rights

-• R (Elliott-Smith) v Secretary of State for Business, Energy and Industrial Strategy [2021] EWHC 1633 (Admin), [2021] PTSR 1795: acting for the Claimant in a judicial review of the UK’s Carbon Emissions Trading Scheme on grounds relating to the Paris Agreement and the Climate Change Act 2008, led by David Wolfe KC.
+- R (Elliott-Smith) v Secretary of State for Business, Energy and Industrial Strategy [2021] EWHC 1633 (Admin), [2021] PTSR 1795: acting for the Claimant environmental campaigner in a judicial review of the UK’s Carbon Emissions Trading Scheme on grounds relating to the Paris Agreement and the Climate Change Act 2008, led by David Wolfe KC.

 Education Law

-He has acted for a large number of universities in cases brought by students alleging discrimination and breach of academic regulations.
+Ben regularly acts in judicial reviews concerning education matters, including local authority obligations to secure special educational provision under s.42 of the Children and Families Act 2014, disciplinary decisions of universities, and policy decisions of government and local authorities.
+He has also acted for a large number of universities in cases brought by students alleging discrimination and breach of academic regulations.

-• Various academy issues, including on the provision of funding
+- Various academy issues, including on the provision of funding and land management

 Employment Law

 Ben regularly represents employees and employers in all areas of employment law.
-He has particular expertise in cases of discrimination, harassment, victimisation and other causes of action under the Equality Act 2010.
+He has particular expertise in cases of discrimination and whistleblowing.

-Ben also has experience of advising and appearing in cases concerning complex issues in employment law, including questions of:
+Ben also has experience of advising on and appearing in employment law matters relating to:

 Data Protection, Information and Media Law

-Ben often appears for the Information Commissioner (ICO) including in matters relating to:
+He often appears in the courts and tribunals for businesses, journalists, individuals and the Information Commissioner’s Office (ICO) in matters relating to:

-• Challenges to fines under Monetary Penalty Notices, Enforcement Notice, Information
+- Challenges to fines under Monetary Penalty Notices under PECR and the DPA/GDPR.

 Public Procurement and State Aid